 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > Dogs > How to Care for Your Dog’s Paw Pads: 8 Easy Ways
+Home > Dogs > How to Care for Your Dog’s Paw Pads: 8 Vet-Reviewed Ways

-How to Care for Your Dog’s Paw Pads: 8 Easy Ways
+How to Care for Your Dog’s Paw Pads: 8 Vet-Reviewed Ways

 Dog-Paw_Binikins_shutterstock

 Regular grooming is a part of canine ownership.
 You’re probably well aware that brushing their fur is necessary, especially for dogs with long coats.
 However, grooming doesn’t end there.
-You’ll also need to trim their nails and do other tasks to keep your pup healthy.
+You may also need to trim their nails, check their ears, and do other tasks, depending on your pup’s lifestyle and possible underlying health conditions and predispositions.
 We recommend not waiting until there are obvious signs that something isn’t right.

 Caring for your pup’s paws isn’t difficult or time consuming, and handling your dog’s paws frequently will make it easier.
 Your vet will likely even thank you when it comes to your pet’s annual exam.
 If you haven’t taken a good look at your pup’s paws in a while, let’s begin with a few terms and descriptions to get you up to speed.divider-dog